romaninsh/terms/frontend/content/blog/agile-css-framework-explores-data-attribute-styling-modifiers.md

 Both are actually using the same mark-up.
 A closer inspection of the [atk-button-set code](https://github.com/atk4/agiletoolkit-css/blob/master/framework/less/components.less#L216) tells us that it's not actually a widget, but rather a modifier that makes buttons stick together.

 When defining a more complex components (such as Navigation Bar), Agile CSS does not rely on pre-made LESS file, but manipulates basic components.
-By re-using CSS clasess you get insane saving in the size of CSS file, great reusability and flexibility to design new elements and arrange them in new ways.
+By re-using CSS classes you get insane saving in the size of CSS file, great reusability and flexibility to design new elements and arrange them in new ways.

 Bootstrap has to individually style everything that you can potentially include in the navigation bar - [form, buttons or links](https://github.com/twbs/bootstrap/blob/e38f066d8c203c3e032da0ff23cd2d6098ee2dd6/less/navbar.less#L286).

-(Note: Agile CSS is also a responsive framework, but the responsiveness is implemented diffrenently.
+(Note: Agile CSS is also a responsive framework, but the responsiveness is implemented differently.
 Perhaps a topic for yet another blog post)

 #### Modifier-infused code